All Episodes

 Absolutely.

-Um and I also saw the comment that he made uh to the little seven-year-old girl when she asked why he was running for for president.
+And I also saw the comment that he made to the little seven-year-old girl when she asked why he was running for president.

 That's the critical thing we need to be talking about right now.

-What are some of the issues in Florida's twenty second congressional district, especially vis-a-vis energy?
+What are some of the issues in Florida's 22nd congressional district, especially vis-a-vis energy?

 Yes.

-Well, of course, uh the 22nd district runs along the coastline, but the people down here understand that the exploration of our oil resources is very important to our economic prosperity and to our national security because there are two things that come out of Saudi Arabia is uh the oil and Wahhabi's ideology.
+Well, of course, the 22nd district runs along the coastline, but the people down here understand that the exploration of our oil resources is very important to our economic prosperity and to our national security, because there are two things that come out of Saudi Arabia: the oil and Wahhabist ideology.

-So we have to get to the point where we are developing all of our energy resources, the full spectrum, from the fossil fuels to the coal to the uh to the natural gas to uh the change.
+So we have to get to the point where we are developing all of our energy resources, the full spectrum, from the fossil fuels to the coal to the natural gas to the US.

 There's been a change in the Florida outlook over that, hasn't there?

-It's a huge change because now of a sudden you're you're starting to hit people in their pocketbook and they see that.
+It's a huge change because now all of a sudden you're starting to hit people in their pocketbook and they see that.

 And even if it's dropping right now, you still have to protect yourself so that it does not happen again, just the same as it did in the late 70s.

-And the future is having a solid, educated uh group of people that can be productive citizens.
+And the future is having a solid, educated group of people that can be productive citizens.

-Before I let you go, I think you said something earlier I want to tie into all of this, because in the final analysis, what what we're really fighting for is freedom.
+Colonel Alan West, Republican candidate for Congress in the 22nd congressional district, before I let you go, I think you said something earlier I want to tie into all of this because in the final analysis, what we're really fighting for is freedom.

-That's what you fought for for twenty-two years.
+That's what you fought for for 22 years.

 You don't have rights to keep what you earn.